 Shine On! combats these issues through three main themes

-Does your fourth grade daughter know how to stand up to a bully?
-Or does your daughter tend to bully other girls?
+Does your daughter know how to stand up to a bully?
+Or does she tend to bully others?
 Learn more about being an up-stander and communication skills here.

 Does your daughter show gratitude or know how to be optimistic?
 Does she like to be curious and zesty, but doesn't have enough social intelligence to show it?
 Learn more about character strengths here.